Thru-Hike the Transcaucasian Trail

 How many people have thru-hiked this route so far?

-For the entire Armenia-Georgia route in its current form: as far as we know, no one has continuously thru-hiked the entire route, even after 2022.
+For the entire Armenia-Georgia route in its current form: as far as we know, about 8.
 Before we launched the route, a few impressive people charted their own routes to hike an earlier version of the TCT, and four people thru-hiked the Armenia section in summer 2021.
 In 2022, several people successfully thru-hiked Armenia, a few thru-hiked Georgia, and a few more hiked very long stretches in both countries.
-However, we don’t know of anyone that has actually done this full route as a thru-hike yet!
+In 2023, we had several more successful very long hikes on the TCT, and about 8 people successfully hiked the whole thing between Meghri and Anaklia (both northbound and southbound).

 But of course, people have been crossing the Caucasus for millenia.
 Would any of them have chosen to take the route we’ll send you on?
 Well… we’ll let you debate that for yourself.